 Welcome to the University of Bristol.
 At the University you'll have access to a range of IT facilities to help you in your work.

 Once a new staff member is registered in the staff database (PIMS) it then takes two working days for computer registration to be active.
-You should then visit the IT Service Desk at the Computer Centre to collect your username and password.
+You will need your University username and password to access the majority of services.
+Deatils of how you can find your username and set your password can be found below.

 The University username format is ab12345, made up of: